marvin1099/Minecraft_Autolaucher/README.md

 If you are not that advanced just hit enter to all the Questions.

-exept if it ask you if you want a extra folder to be included, hit no there.
+Exept if it ask you if you want a extra folder to be included, hit no there.

 I sorted them so you use the best in my opinion